tylarochele4-netizen/tylarochele4-netizen/README.md

 # 🧬  Hi i'm Tyla .
- Currently, I'm honing my programming skills at the **IYF Weekend Academy** and preparing for a transition into the world of **software engineering**.
+ Currently, improving my programming skills at the **IYF Weekend Academy** and preparing for a transition into the world of **software engineering**.

 ---